jhgann/aws-personal-website/README.md

 - API Gateway proxies this request to a Lambda function.
 - The Lambda function updates a visitor count value in DynamoDB and returns the updated value back to API Gateway, which returns it back to the browser.
 - The browser then updates this value on the page.

-## Building this website

-Recently, I completed the AWS Solution Architect - Associate certification, but wanted more hands on experience building in AWS.
-I discovered the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/) while working on a few personal projects and tutorials.
-I had also recently completed the [Complete AWS SAM Workshop](https://catalog.workshops.aws/complete-aws-sam/en-US), so using the Serverless Application Model along with the resume challenge felt like a good fit.

 ## My development flow
 ### Static website